Prices soar at opium market in Taliban-ruled Afghanistan

 "It is haram (forbidden) in Islam, but we don't have any other choice," Masoom says, at the market on the arid plains of Howz-e-Madad, in Kandahar province.

-Since the Taliban overran Kabul on August 15, the price for opium has more than tripled.
+Since the Taliban overran Kabul on August 15, the price for opium -- which is transformed into heroin either in Afghanistan, Pakistan or Iran before flooding the European market -- has more than tripled.

-Masoom said smugglers are now paying him $100 per kilogram.
-In Europe it has a street value of over $50 a gram.
+Masoom said smugglers are now paying him 17,500 Pakistani rupees ($100, 90 euros) per kilogram.
+In Europe, it has a street value of over $50 a gram.

 As he sat beneath a canvas suspended from four stakes to protect the precious wares from the burning sun, he said the price prior to the Taliban takeover stood at just a third of what he can make today.